barotto/libRocketDoc/pages/tutorials/dragging.md

 ### Step 4: Sorting

 Currently, regardless of where you drag an item to it will end up as the last item in the window.
 It would be great if you could sort the items within a window by dragging them on top of each other.
-To do this, the ProcessEvent() function will need to determine both the container and the item within that container an element was dragged onto.
+To do this, the `ProcessEvent()` function will need to determine both the container and the item within that container an element was dragged onto.

 Easy!
-We've attached as a 'dragdrop' listener to the item containers.
-This means we'll be notified whenever the 'dragdrop' event is sent to the containers or any of their children (i.e., their items).
+We've attached as a `dragdrop`{:.evt} listener to the item containers.
+This means we'll be notified whenever the `dragdrop`{:.evt} event is sent to the containers or any of their children (i.e., their items).
 Each event has a target element and a current element.
-The target element is the element the event was actually targetted at; in the case of 'dragdrop', the element that was dropped on.
+The target element is the element the event was actually targetted at; in the case of `dragdrop`{:.evt}, the element that was dropped on.
 The current element is the element the processing listener is observing; in our case, the container.

 So we can find the destination item and container with the following: